Peyton Manning: 2007 season

 The Colts opened the NFL season with seven wins, putting them against an undefeated New England Patriots squad in a match-up that was called "Super Bowl 41 1/2."
 Manning and Joseph Addai helped the Colts to a 13–7 halftime lead, and an early fourth-quarter touchdown increased the lead to 20–10.
 However, Brady led the Patriots to two late touchdowns, giving Manning and the Colts their first loss of the season, 24–20.
 Manning finished the game with 225 passing yards, one passing touchdown, and a rushing touchdown.

 Manning did not bounce back from the loss well.
 Against the San Diego Chargers, he threw a career-worst and franchise-record six interceptions.
 Despite this, he was able to rally the Colts from a 23–0 deficit to 23–21.
-He also gave Adam Vinatieri an opportunity to take the lead with a field goal, but Vinatieri's 29-yard attempt missed, and the Colts fell 7–2.
+He also gave Adam Vinatieri an opportunity to take the lead with a field goal, but Vinatieri's 29-yard attempt missed, and the Colts fell to 7–2.
 Manning did not play particularly well against the Kansas City Chiefs either, throwing no touchdowns.
 However, he managed to lead the Colts on a late drive for a game-winning field goal, rushing for two yards on 4th and 1 in the process.
 Manning finished the game with 163 passing yards, allowing him to overtake 40,000 in his career.
 The victory was Manning's 100th.

 The Colts won their next five games, securing yet another AFC South title, as well as the AFC's second-seed in the playoffs.
-In that stretch was a Week 13 28–25 victory over the Jacksonville Jaguars where he was 20 of 29 for 288 passing yards, four touchdowns, and an interception.
+In that stretch was a week 13 28–25 victory over the Jacksonville Jaguars where he was 20 of 29 for 288 passing yards, four touchdowns, and an interception.
 For his performance against the Jaguars, he was named as the AFC Offensive Player of the Week.
 In the final game of the regular season, Manning played only two series before being replaced by back-up Jim Sorgi; the Colts lost the game to the Tennessee Titans, 16–10.
 Manning finished the season with 4,040 passing yards, 31 touchdown passes, and a quarterback rating of 98.0.
 In the Divisional Round, Manning and the Colts lost to the San Diego Chargers, 28–24.
 Manning helped the Colts to four leads but could not lead a final touchdown drive for the win.
 Manning finished the game with 402 yards and three touchdowns.
 He was seen cheering on his brother Eli and the New York Giants in their upset of the previously undefeated New England Patriots during Super Bowl XLII.